Computer Station Nation is reader-supported.

 This is the most common cause and the easiest to rule out.

-• Try a different USB port — specifically one directly on the back of your PC, not a front panel header or a USB hub.
+- Try a different USB port — specifically one directly on the back of your PC, not a front panel header or USB hub.
 Front panel ports often have power or signal issues.

-• Try a different cable if your mouse has a detachable cable (common on mice like the SteelSeries Prime or Endgame Gear XM1r).
+- Try a different cable if your mouse has a detachable one (common on mice like the SteelSeries Prime or Endgame Gear XM1r).
 A frayed or damaged cable is a frequent culprit.

 If the mouse works on a different port, your original port may be dead or have a driver conflict.
 Mark it and avoid it.